 There’s a popular theory – and supposed remedy – for jellyfish stings.
 That is, you should urinate on a sting to help relieve the anguish.
 However, this is an urban myth – peeing on a sting won’t do a thing!
 What you should do – awkwardly enough – is try to remove stingers as best you can with tweezers.
 Ouch!

-Do you have any interesting or fun facts about jellyfish that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about jellyfish?
+Share them in the comments below!